cchen2018/light_blue/README.md

 	     1) Copy graph data including Magnus Carlsen's 100 games from the "Final Submission/data/100 games/" directory into the working directory with the code (Final Submission/code/). *NOTE* IF THE CARLSEN100...
-GRAPHS ARE NOT IN THE CODE DIRECTORY THE PROGRAM WILL NOT HAVE ANY DATA TO USE FOR RECOMMENDING MOVES, AND THEREFORE WILL NOT RUN. *ASIDE* THE CURRENT CODE IS NOT SET UP TO RUN THE CARLSEN20...
-FILES, THESE FILES WERE USED DURING PRELIMINARY TESTING AND WERE INCLUDED TO SHOW THOROUGH THOUGHT AND ANALYSIS, THEY ARE NOT TO BY RUN WITH LIGHT BLUE.
+GRAPHS ARE NOT IN THE CODE DIRECTORY, THE PROGRAM WILL NOT HAVE ANY DATA TO USE FOR RECOMMENDING MOVES, AND THEREFORE WILL NOT RUN. *ASIDE* THE CURRENT CODE IS NOT SET UP TO RUN THE CARLSEN20...
+FILES, THESE FILES WERE USED DURING PRELIMINARY TESTING AND WERE INCLUDED TO SHOW THOROUGH THOUGHT AND ANALYSIS.
+THEY ARE NOT TO BE RUN WITH LIGHT BLUE.
 	     2) After all 5 Carlsen100... files are moved into the /code/ directory, type "python lightblue.py" into the terminal when currently stationed in the /code/ directory and begin using